Atomic Robo is a comic about, well, Atomic Robo, a robot built by Nikola Tesla

 - Hand Cannon: The Webley Mk VI Robo got in the 1930s and carried as his main gun for nearly eighty years.
-After that breaks in Volume 6 his weapons technician gives him a custom made revolver made of special super-hard material that lets it fire rounds with extremely powerful propellant; it's described as an anti-material handgun.
+After that breaks in Volume 6 his weapons technician gives him a custom made revolver made of special super-hard material that lets it fire rounds with extremely powerful propellant; it's described as an anti-materiel handgun.
 Soon afterwards, it proves its credentials by shooting down an attack helicopter.

 - Historical Badass Upgrade: Everyone

 - Historical Hero Upgrade: Carl Sagan wielding lightning guns and MacGyvering Robo's mad science tech.
 Charles Fort and H.P.
 Lovecraft battling a real Eldritch Abomination.
 Though if we're honest Howard is only marginally helpful.